Minicharged Particles at Accelerators: Progress and Prospects: Conclusions

-After over 40 years of exhaustive searches, no mCPs have yet been discovered.
+After over $40$ years of exhaustive searches, no mCPs have yet been discovered.
 Notwithstanding these efforts, numerous scenarios involving mCPs remain viable and interesting (given their potential to provide insights into various mysteries, such as the nature of dark matter and electric charge quantization); the search thus continues.
 In particular, a substantial window of unconstrained mCP parameter space is currently accessible to contemporary accelerator facilities.
-Several dedicated search experiments targeting mCPs produced in high-energy $pp$ collisions at the upcoming LHC runs have received approval and are expected to achieve unprecedented sensitivity to mCPs with masses at the GeV scale.
-We have provided an updated analysis of the potential sensitivity to mCPs of one such experiment---the MoEDAL-MAPP experiment---based on mCP production in $pp$ collisions via the Drell--Yan mechanism and under a background-free assumption.
-Our results (established at the $95\%$ CL) suggest that for $pp$ collisions at a center-of-mass energy of $13.6$~TeV and a total integrated luminosity of $30$~fb$^{-1}$ delivered to IP8 at the LHC’s upcoming Run~3, the MAPP-1 detector is sensitive to unconstrained parameter space ranging from $0.45 \lesssim m_{\chi} \lesssim 65$~GeV and reaching effective charges as low as $Q_{\chi}\sim2.5\times10^{-3}\:e$.
-At the HL-LHC, considerable improvements over these bounds are expected, which could be met with additional competitive limits set by other proposed future accelerator searches for mCPs.
-Ultimately, tremendous progress in mCP research is expected over the next decade.
+Several dedicated search experiments targeting mCPs produced in high-energy $pp$ collisions at the LHC have received approval and are expected to achieve unprecedented sensitivity to mCPs with masses at the GeV scale.
+For these experiments---MoEDAL-MAPP, milliQan, and FORMOSA---we have summarized the projected $95\%$ confidence level sensitivity estimates for the HL-LHC.
+The projections highlight the state of the art in accelerator searches for mCPs, demonstrating complementary reach, with FORMOSA achieving the greatest charge sensitivity, and the combined MAPP-1 and MAPP OD system offering leading sensitivity to high-mass mCPs, reaching masses up to approximately $200$~GeV.
+Collectively, these efforts promise substantial advances in accelerator searches for mCPs over the next decade.

 \bmhead{Acknowledgments} We are grateful to the Natural Sciences and Engineering Research Council of Canada (NSERC) for partial financial support: Discovery Grant, SAPPJ-2019-00040; Research Tools and Instruments Grants, SAPEQ-2020-00001 and SAPEQ-2022-00005.
 M.d.M. thanks NSERC for partial financial support under Discovery Grant No. RGPIN-2016-04309.
-M.S. acknowledges support by the Generalitat Valenciana via the APOSTD Grant No. CIAPOS/2021/88 and the Excellence Grant No. CIPROM/2021/073, as well as by the Spanish MICIU/AEI and the European Union/FEDER via the grant PID2021-122134NB-C21.
-We also acknowledge with thanks the authors and maintainers of the \textsc{MadGraph5}~\cite{Alwall2014} and \textsc{FeynRules}~\cite{CHRISTENSEN2009} software packages.
+M.S. acknowledges support by the Generalitat Valenciana via the APOSTD Grant No. CIAPOS/2021/88 and the Excellence Grant No. CIPROM/2021/073, as well as by the Spanish MCIN/AEI/10.13039/501100011033/ and the European Union/FEDER via the Grant PID2021-122134NB-C21.